BrentWallace/gofish-work-sample/README.md

 ## Additional Page Content
 ### Contact Form
-I've learned that GoFish typically uses gravity forms, but lacking a license for their software to that I decided to use another form plugin called Contact Form 7.
+I've learned that GoFish typically uses gravity forms, but lacking a license for their software I decided to use another form plugin called Contact Form 7.
 The form is injected into the template using the ``` do_shortcode() ``` function.
 The default form styling is overridden by the custom styles located in custom.css.